 A steel structure was designed to frame three-inch rammed earth walls surrounding a patio, fireplace, and bed.
 The masts and anchors on the structure can adaptively accommodate a 150 square-foot roof membrane of either shade-cloth or vinyl.

 The bed platform is situated above a fireplace for passive winter heating.
 This design concept includes an indoor-outdoor terrace for drinks with friends, or a quiet retreat to sit down and read a book.
 The social patio has three chairs and a meditative zen garden, all designed to integrate with the larger whole.

+The structure can be visited on the student-led Taliesin West Desert Shelter Tour on Saturdays at 1:30 pm from mid-November through mid-April.
 Project Team: Nathaniel Allen, Dakotah Apostolou, Thai Blackburn, Jillian Brooks, William Brunson, Chelsea Clark, Emil Crystal, Simón De Agüero, Matthew Dickerson, Daniel Dillow, Dave Frazee, Saul Glass-Siegel, Jeff Graham, Christopher Gritzmacher, Saskia Jorda, Aaron Kadoch, Erik Krautbauer, Annett Marsico, Marietta Paglakou, Todd Lehmenkuler, Austin Mahoney, Russell Mahoney, Brian Maxwell, Marli Post, Taryn Seymour, Skye Whitman, Chris Williams, Hui Ee Wong